bcat/qmk_userspace/layouts/60_ansi_split_bs_rshift/bcat/readme.md

 # bcat's 60% ANSI layout with split Backspace and Right Shift

-This is a hybrid of a Tsangan/HHKB layout and a standard ANSI bottom row.
-It's not my favorite layout, but it's nice enough if you only have a 6.25u spacebar.
-Other than the bottom row, this is identical to my regular [Tsangan layout](/layouts/60_tsangan_hhkb/bcat).
+This layout features an HHKB-style split Backspace and Right Shift together with a standard ANSI bottom row.
+It's not my favorite layout, but can be useful when used with a keycap set that only includes a 6.25u spacebar.
+This keymap is configured identically to my preferred [Tsangan layout](/layouts/60_tsangan_hhkb/bcat), with the additional bottom row position mapped to the Menu key.

 ## Default layer